-Sunday saw the arrival of participants for Cambridge Immerse’s second session of the summer.
+Sunday saw the arrival of participants for Immerse Education’s second session of the summer.
 Summer Mentors were positioned in Stansted, Heathrow, and in Christ’s College eagerly awaiting their arrival.
 The students were moved into their rooms for the next two weeks and relaxed in the common room throughout the day.

 At 3.30pm and 4pm walking tours set off around the city to orientate the participants and highlight the key landmarks.
 The groups visited Queen’s College, King’s Parade and Market Square, learning lots of facts about the key central Colleges.
 Luckily the rain held off long enough for those with long flights to stretch their legs and enjoy the relaxing amble and to take in the city’s historic sights.